MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 | crmOrgUrl | String | No | Host name of the CRM organization.
 For example, `contoso.crm.dynamics.com`. | This input indicates the URL of the CRM environment the related records are fetched from. |

 > [!NOTE]
-> - This extension point support rendering insights from multiple connector extensions in Outlook sidecar, up to a maximum limit of five.
+> - This extension point supports rendering insights from multiple connector extensions in Outlook sidecar, up to a maximum limit of five.

 ## Output parameters